Skip to main content

 sourceThe directory that was searched at the Source Endpoint.

-pipelineName of the Pipeline used for the listing.
+pipelineName of the Pipeline used for this request.

 endpointSrcName of the Pipeline's Source Endpoint.